daspec/daspec-js/README.md

 (note the blank between -- and full)

-##Compiling a browser verion of DasSpec to main.js
+##Compiling a browser version of DasSpec

 > npm run compile

+this will save a file to [compiled/main.js](compiled/main.js)

 ##Design guidelines